0x646e78/docker-proxmark3/docker/README.md

 If you've specified the serial TTY correctly and the client can connect to your proxmark, you will be dropped into the proxmark3 client.

-You should be able to use the client as per normal, nut I've only tested limited functionality.
+You should be able to use the client as per normal, but I've only tested limited functionality thus far.

 I am adding additional resources, such as default cred files, the current list being:

  - *mifare1k_keys.dic*

-These can be used such as:
+These can easily be used such as:

     hf mf chk ffffffffffff mifare1k_keys.dic